Laser Safety

 Lastly, the NCDOL Library offers free safety and health videos (including streaming video services) and related research assistance on consensus standards (i.e., ANSI, NFPA, NEC).

-Additional information pertaining to personal protective equipment and radiation, ionizing and non-ionizing can be found on the A-Z topics pages.
+Additional information pertaining to personal protective equipment, hierarchy of controls, and radiation, ionizing and non-ionizing can be found on the safety and health topic pages.

 Consultation Services